Principal/Superintendent: Mindy Bolar

 credential with CLAD certification from CSU Monterey Bay and a Bachelor’s of Arts in Comparative Literature from UC Santa Cruz.
 She has been an educator for 20 years, teaching in a variety of environments including teaching English in Japan and Mongolia and teaching high school and elementary grade levels in Mariposa, Merced and Madera.
 She has been active at SFCS since the planning stages.
 For the last several years Ms. Evans has opted for long term independent study (home schooling) for her own 3 children.
 Ms. Evans is always happy to share her experience and skill in bringing individuals and organizations together to provide the best possible educational opportunities.

 and attended Catheys Valley Elementary School.
 After graduating from high school, she joined the Air Force where she was an Information Manager and Military Training Instructor.
 After 20 years, Robin decided it was time to retire and move “back home”.
 Both of Robin’s children have attended SFCS since its first year.
 She is pleased to be a part of SFCS and so close to them during the work day.

-Business Manager: Peggy Decker
+Business Manager: Crystal Eastwood

 Music and Band Instructor: Gail Vanderslik

 University in secondary music education, music composition, and music in the church.
 She holds certificates in Kindermusik and Orff.
 She has taught music in preschools, elementary and middle schools and to private students ranging in age from four to adults.
 She is also a member of the Mariposa Symphony Orchestra.

 Bus Driver: Dan Croft